OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 ### The Software Development Team (architects, bioinformaticians, technical leads, developers)

 The Dev team may not need Brian, they could go directly to the stakeholder, collect the requirements and implement the solution.
-In larger-size projects, Brian’s role is to document requirements or implementation options and impacts, any decision, any back-and-forth (yes, the stakeholders can change their mind in the light of external circumstances).
-Keep in mind that usually the Dev team finds his joy in prototyping and coding, not so much in writing formalized documentation of the stakeholders expectations.
+In larger-size projects, Brian’s role is to document the requirements or implementation options, track the impacts, log any decision, any back-and-forth (yes, the stakeholders can change their mind in the light of external circumstances).
+Usually the Software Develppers find their joy in prototyping and coding, not so much in writing formalized documentation of the stakeholders expectations.

 ### The Quality Assurance Team
 The QAs perform Quality Assurance based on requirements written by Brian.

 ### The users (bioinformaticians, researchers, students, the cancer research community).

-Brian will provide assistance in training the users to their new software.
-For larger projects a user service team could be dedicated; in that case, Brian would provide Level 2 support to the user service Team for a better understanding of the software solution.
+Brian will provide assistance in training the users to their new application.
+For larger projects a user service team could be dedicated; in that case, Brian would provide Level 2 support to the user service Team for a better understanding of the solution.

-**The key in such IT projects** is for Brian not only to document but mostly to understand what bioinformaticians, researchers and software engineers tells him to accurately document it.
+**The key in such IT projects is for Brian not only to document but mostly to understand** what bioinformaticians, researchers and software engineers tell him to accurately document it.
 It’s about asking the right question.
-To be able to ask the right question, Brian needs to understand the business goals as much as the technical aspects of a software.
+To be able to ask the right question, Brian needs to understand the business goals as much as the technical aspects of an application.

 Who has never seen this scenario?
-“The user cannot use the feature >> it’s a development issue >> no, it’s a data issue >> no, it’s an environment issue >> no, the user did not use it properly”.
+User Service Team: “The user cannot use the feature, is it a development issue? >> Developper: "No, it’s a data issue" >> Data Quality: "No, it’s an environment issue" >> Dev-Ops: "No, the user did not use it properly”.
 Brian’s role here is to clarify the issue, record everyone’s understanding and challenge the answers to ensure the right solution.

 # Brian’s techniques and main activities
 * **Define the 5 W’s**: Who did What, Where and When, and Why: Probably the basics when Brian starts business analysis.
 Answering to the question What and Why is sometimes challenging in the cancer genomics research field characterized by exploration (“I don’t know exactly what I want but I feel like it’s the right way to explore”)